Hunger and Poverty must end by 2030 commits “Feeding India” who serves 9 million meals every day.

 Recognised and bestowed with a “Young Leaders Award” by none other than Her Majesty the Queen at the Buckingham Palace, London.
 He has won more hearts and smiles than awards.

 Let’s make it happen

 Every Indian has a giving heart and feels for the poor.
 It is sometimes the time, sometimes not knowing what to do and where to go.
 Here is a great opportunity to lend a helping hand to this great young man’s initiative.
-If anybody wants to connect with Ankit, you can reach him on www.feedingindia.org, mail him at firstname.lastname@example.org or call on 9871178810.
+If anybody wants to connect with Ankit, you can reach him on www.feedingindia.org, firstname.lastname@example.org 9871178810.